 - A foreign manufacturer shall appoint a local importer to import medical devices into Thailand,

 - The Thai FDA issues Import licenses to a local, licensed company that will own and control the license.

 - A license holder also requires an establishment license issued by the Thai FDA.

 Looking for regulatory support for your medical device in Thailand

 Talk to us today.
-Provide preliminary details below and we will help you achieve a successful registration in Thailand.
-Credevo can be your strategic partner to make a successful submission in a timely manner.
-You will get a complete overview of the regulatory framework, process overview, and timelines associated with submissions.
+Provide preliminary details below, and we will help you achieve a successful registration in Thailand.
+Credevo can be your strategic partner to make a successful submission promptly.
+You will get a complete overview of the regulatory framework, process overview, and submission timelines.